Skip to main content

 Gene therapy for wet AMD

-Gene therapy is a promising alternative to ongoing eye injections of drugs such as Eyelea, Lucentis and Avastin.
+Gene therapy is a promising alternative to ongoing eye injections of drugs such as Eylea, Lucentis, Vabysmo and Avastin.
 The goal of gene therapy is to provide a ‘one-and-done’ treatment by helping the eye make its own anti-VEGF medicine.
-Two different methods are under investigation: One injects the gene therapy underneath the retina in a surgical procedure; the other injects it into the eye just like a routine anti-VEGF treatment and is done in the ophthalmologist’s office.
+Two different methods are under investigation.
+One injects the gene therapy underneath the retina in a surgical procedure; the other injects it into the eye just like a routine anti-VEGF treatment and is done in the ophthalmologist’s office.

-There are various drug candidates being explored for both wet AMD and dry AMD.
 Despite the promise of gene therapy, the long-term effectiveness remains to be seen.
-Such a treatment is likely to be very expensive and may not be suitable for everyone with the condition.
+Such a treatment is likely to be very expensive and may not be suitable for everyone with wet AMD.

 New Treatments for Dry AMD

 About 8 out of 10 of people with AMD have the dry form.
-Dry AMD occurs when parts of the macula thin with age, and tiny clumps of protein called drusen grow.
-You slowly lose central vision.
+Dry AMD occurs when parts of the macula thin with age and/or tiny clumps of protein called drusen grow.
+Patients can slowly lose central vision making it more difficult to retain independence.
 Depending on severity, dry AMD is considered early, intermediate or late stage.

 For people with intermediate disease, a formulation of antioxidant vitamins called the AREDS2 formula can help reduce the risk of vision loss.
-But for people with late-stage AMD, also called geographic atrophy (GA), there is no treatment available.
-However, there are several promising clinical trials underway.
+People with late-stage AMD, also called geographic atrophy (GA), did not have any treatments available until recently.
+Today, two new therapies are accessible for patients with GA.
+They are offering some hope to patients who previously had none.
+However, these therapies have special considerations that should be discussed with your retinal specialist.

 Dry AMD treatments that target the immune system

 A part of the immune system called the “complement cascade” has long been identified as a culprit in AMD.
-Two new drugs that target the complement cascade and stop it from attacking the retina have recently advanced to late-stage clinical trials.
-One (pegcetacoplan, APL-2) targets a complement protein called C3, the other drug candidate (Zimura, avacincaptad pegol) targets a different protein in the cascade, C5.
+Two new drugs that target the complement cascade and stop it from attacking the retina have recently been approved by the FDA: Pegcetacoplan (SYFOVRE) and avacincaptad pegol (Izervay).
 Like currently available treatments for wet AMD, these drugs are injected directly into the patient’s eye.
-They have completed clinical trials and may be approved in 2023.
+While they have been shown to slow the development of geographic atrophy by up to 20%, they do not improve vision.

 Replacing vision cells in people with dry AMD